 To succeed in business, you need to master 3 vital areas: management, marketing and sales.
-“The Ultimate Sales Machine” breaks down exactly how to do that with 12 proven strategies—these are the strategies which Holmes himself used to build various businesses and to train business owners and employees.
-Anyone who’s involved in sales, marketing and/or operating a business/team could use them to improve results in their work or business.
-In The Ultimate Sales Machine summary, we’ll summarize the 12 management, marketing and sales strategies in 4 main parts: management, marketing, sales and operating your ultimate sales machine (USM):
+In this book, Chet Holmes breaks down exactly how to do that with 12 proven strategies which he himself used to build various businesses and to train business owners and employees.
+In this free version of The Ultimate Sales Machine summary, you’ll get a brief overview of the 12 management, marketing and sales strategies in 4 parts.

 Every company has finite resources.
 To build an effective organization, you must gain control of your time, maximize your productivity, and help your team to do the same.
 Holmes breaks this down into 4 key strategies:

 Most people won’t actively seek to improve themselves unless it’s a job requirement.
 To ensure your team performs well and constantly improves, make continuing education mandatory.
 Holmes shares a list of tips you can apply to make your training more effective.

-• Use “workshop meetings” to improve your company.
 To grow a large company, you must be able to hire 50 new people in a week and help them perform at their peak quickly.
 Structured workshop-style meetings—where you jointly work with your staff to develop ideas to improve your business—are one of the best ways to concurrently train people and improve your business.
-In the book / complete summary, we explain (a) what are workshops and how to run them effectively and (b) the 10 steps to implement a new policy effectively.
+In our complete, 17-page version of The Ultimate Sales Machine summary, we explain (i) what are workshops and how to run them effectively and (ii) the 10 steps to implement a new policy effectively.

 As an employer, you must be able to attract and manage top producers.
 As an employee, you must know how to be a top producer.
 Whether you are a 1-man team or a large corporation, it’s possible to attract superstars–the right people can turn around a bad situation, outperform all your staff and deliver results beyond all expectations.
-In the book / full summary, we break down the detailed steps and tips on (a) how to attract superstars (including how to advertise and pre-screen them), (b) how to identify and select top producers (including the 3-step interview process and questions to filter out the right people and (c) how to manage and retain your top people.
+Our full summary breaks down the detailed steps and tips on (a) how to attract superstars (including how to advertise and pre-screen them), b) how to identify and select top producers (including the 3-step interview process and questions to filter out the right people and (c) how to manage and retain your top people.

 (i) 3% of the market are buying now;